Head football coach Drayton out at Temple University

 Stan Drayton will no longer lead Temple University's football program.

-That's how school officials -- along with Drayton himself -- announced the departure of the coach who has lead the team since 2022 on the morning of Sunday, Nov.
+That's how school officials -- along with Drayton himself -- announced the departure of the coach who has led the team since 2022 on the morning of Sunday, Nov.
 17, 2024.

 In the three seasons he has led Temple University's football program, Drayton led the team to just nine wins.

-This season, the team is at three wins and seven losses with two games left to play.
+This season, the team is 3-7 with two games left to play.

 Get top local stories in Philly delivered to you every morning.
 Sign up for NBC Philadelphia's News Headlines newsletter.